SharePoint/PnP-Guidance/articles/Document-library-templates-sample-app-for-SharePoint.md

-The [ECM.DocumentLibraries](https://github.com/OfficeDev/PnP/tree/master/Samples/ECM.DocumentLibraries) sample shows you how to use a provider-hosted app to create a list or document library, assign a content type to it, and remove the default content type.
+The [ECM.DocumentLibraries](https://github.com/OfficeDev/PnP/tree/master/Samples/ECM.DocumentLibraries) sample shows you how to use a provider-hosted add-in to create a list or document library, assign a content type to it, and remove the default content type.
 Use this solution if you want to:

 - Create a list or document library and apply a default content type.